kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 // Condition is used to document the last error controller sees const (
   ...
-  // PersistentVolumeClaimVolumeAttriburesModifyError - a user trigger modify volume of pvc has error PersistentVolumeClaimVolumeAttriburesModifyError PersistentVolumeClaimConditionType = "VolumeAttriburesModifyError" ...
+  // Applying the target VolumeAttributesClass encountered an error PersistentVolumeClaimVolumeModifyVolumeError PersistentVolumeClaimConditionType = "ModifyVolumeError"
+  // Volume is being modified PersistentVolumeClaimVolumeModifyingVolume PersistentVolumeClaimConditionType = "ModifyingVolume" ...
 )